mnr/writing-wip/dimensions_living_book/howIgotHere.md

 For two months, I have been the youngest resident of my mother-in-law's senior community.
 I am a mere sixty-five-years old and am told I'm an interloper, an outsider to this community with no hope of truly joining for another fifteen years.

-In contrast to my older friends at Evergreen Meadows Senior Community, my knees still work, I do yoga balance poses without a chair, and I (occasionally) win at pickle ball.
+In contrast to my older friends at Evergreen Meadows Senior Community, my knees still work, I do yoga balance poses without a chair, and I (occasionally) win at pickleball.
 I eat and drink pretty much what I like and I stay up past 9:00 p.m.
 All of these disqualify me from living at Evergreen Meadows Senior Community.

 Yet, here I am.
 How did that happen?

 ## **Housing**

 The God I worship doth not smite nor crush nor strike down mine enemies.
-But oh, man--watch out for that omnipotent sense of humor.
+But oh, man—watch out for that omnipotent sense of humor.
 I'm certain God has a dashboard next to his almighty throne.
 The dashboard is covered with an infinite number of push-buttons.
 Each button has the name of one of his children.

 When he deems it necessary, he speaks in a booming voice, saying "I have called you by name, you are mine."
 With a flourish big enough to encompass a universe, he pushes a button.
-One of the angels working in Heavenly IT support notes a display, flashing the words "Custard Cream Pie Successfully Delivered."
+One of the angels working in Heavenly IT Support notes a display, flashing the words "Custard Cream Pie Successfully Delivered."
 Here on Earth, these metaphorical pies-in-the-face manifest themselves in many ways.
 For some, it is a slip on a banana peel.
 For others, being chased by a rooster through a cow pasture.

 God turns to St. Peter with a smile and says, "Wouldst thou likest to wager upon Mark?
 Five drachma sayeth he will accepteth any crazy idea I sendeth to his path."